 Aug 31 2017 — No more NEW Multisig vaults

 April 19 2018 — Sunset of Multisig vaults (and announced earlier, on Mar 20)

 Sunset on Multisig vaults: They make it difficult to support forks.
 A new tool will still support withdrawls after multisig vaults are retired.

-co-chairs , hosts the and presents at around the world. or consulting engagement.
+Ellery Davies co-chairs CRYPSA, hosts the Bitcoin Event and presents at Crypto Conferences around the world.
+Book a presentation or consulting engagement.